apache/spark/docs/mllib-data-types.md

 # Get the rows as an RDD of IndexedRows.
 rowsRDD = mat.rows

-# Drop its row indices to form a RowMatrix.
+# Convert to a RowMatrix by dropping the row indices.
 rowMat = mat.toRowMatrix()

 # Convert to a CoordinateMatrix.